Hunslet Carr Primary School’s School Sport Funding report 2017-18

 As a school we carefully consider how to spend our funding and the impact it will have on our children.
 We use information and guidance from the Youth Sport Trust to decide upon the most effective ways to spend the grant.
 For more information on this please follow this link:

-We use the Sainsbury’s School Sport as an accreditation scheme, which is a nationally recognised kitemark for PE and school sport that helps us to identify priorities for our development plan.
+We use the Youth Sport Trust Quality Mark as an accreditation scheme, which is a nationally recognised kitemark for PE and school sport that helps us to identify priorities for our development plan.

-For more information about how the school intends to spend the Sport Premium during the financial year 2016-17 please click here
+For more information about how the school intends to spend the Sport Premium during the academic year 2017-18, please click here

-For information about how the school spent the Sport Premium during the financial year 2015-16 please click here
+For more information about how the school spent the Sport Premium during the academic year 2016-17, please click here

-For information about the impact Sport Premium spending has had on children’s outcomes please click here
+For information about how the school spent the Sport Premium during the academic year 2014-15, please click here

 High expectations, Caring, Positive Attitudes and Successful